Afternoon Tea in London | These Places Have Got It In The Bag…

 12) NoMad | Covent Garden

 NoMad boasts some of the most impressively gorgeous interiors in the city.
 So it was only a matter of time before the hotel put aside its NYC roots aside to adopt this most British of traditions.
-Seated in the triple-height atrium, surrounded by glass lanterns and cascading greenery, you can now enjoy a (quite reasonably priced) afternoon tea with all the trimmings: elegant twists on the classic finger sandwiches, exquisite miniature tarts and cheesecakes, and rum & raisin scones.
+Seated in the stunning triple-height atrium, surrounded by glass lanterns and cascading greenery, you can now enjoy a (quite reasonably priced) afternoon tea with all the trimmings: elegant twists on the classic finger sandwiches, exquisite miniature tarts and cheesecakes, and rum & raisin scones.

 Details: Served Thursday – Sunday, 2-4pm | £65pp | +£18 for a glass of sparkling wine | Book afternoon tea at NoMad